AnasSaleem547/regular-expression-based-spelling-checker-toa/README.md

 ---

 # Contributors
-Thanks to the following people for their contributions:
+Thanks to the following person for his contributions:

 - **[@bilal-ahmed-khan7412](https://github.com/bilal-ahmed-khan7412)**